Department of Counseling

 • Collegiality

 The counseling program offers three Master's of Science tracks: Mental Health Counseling - Clinical, Mental Health Counseling - Rehabilitation and School Counseling.
 Each counseling track has a unique curriculum complete with multiple field experiences designed to best prepare students for work with their intended population.
-The department also offers a Ph.D. in Rehabilitation Counseling and Rehabilitation Counselor Education which began in Fall 2013 and a post-baccalaureate certificate for advanced study.
+The department also offers a Ph.D. in Counselor Education and Supervision and several post-baccalaureate certificates for advanced study which are available to currently enrolled counseling students.

 Most importantly, all counseling programs are fully accredited and aligned by the Council for the Accreditation of Counseling and Related programs (CACREP) , the premier accrediting body for counseling.
-The master's programs are closely aligned with the Licensed Professional Counselor requirements for the state of North Carolina.
-The School Counseling program is also accredited by the Council for the Accreditation of Educator Preparation (CAEP) and aligned with the competencies set forth by the North Carolina Department of Public Instruction (NCDPI).
+The clinical and rehabilitation master's specialty areas are closely aligned with the Licensed Clinical Mental Health Counselor requirements for the state of North Carolina.
+The School Counseling program is also accredited by the Council for the Accreditation of Educator Preparation (CAEP) and is aligned with the competencies set forth by the North Carolina Department of Public Instruction (NCDPI).

 To fulfill the Mission of the Department of Counseling, the following Program Objectives have been identified.
 Of note, counseling faculty annually review Program Objectives, and Program Objectives are measured and reported to important stakeholders, including alumni, students, employers, field entities, administrators, and faculty.